+Pedestrian

+Preferred

+accomodation for

-Pedestrian Street Furniture Green Motor Vehicle Bicycle Parking Preferred accomodation for pedestrians is a multi-use path set back from the street.
-Amenities such as transit shelters, seating, pedestrian- scale lighting, wayfinding signage, public art, and kiosks are desireable.
+pedestrians is a

+multi-use path set

+back from the street

+Amenities such as transit shelters, seating, pedestrianscale lighting, wayfinding signage, public art, and kiosks are desireable.
 Transit stops should connect to the sidewalk and/or multi-use trail.

-The green zone should be a minimum of20' to accomodate the "clear zone" and to provide adequate buffer between pedestrians and motorists.
+Green The green zone

+should be a minimum of 20' to accomodate the "clear zone" and to provide adequate buffer between pedestrians and motorists.

 Medians should be landscaped and permeable but remain accessible to pedestrians.

+Travel lanes should be 11'-12' wide.
 Parkways should not have continuous left-turn lanes but instead be separated by a median wherever feasible.
+Medians should be a minimum of 17' wide.
+Shoulders are allowable on an urban parkway if appropriate.

+Motor Vehicle

-Medians should be a also appropriate and may better serve experienced On-street parking should not be permitted along parkways.
+Preferred accomodation for bicyclists is a multi-use path set back from the street.
+6' bike lanes are also appropriate and may better serve experienced bicyclists.
+The gutter pan is not considered part of the bicycle lane width.

+On-street parking should not be permitted along parkways.
 Instead park and ride lots served by transit should be provided.

+Parking